-When we are grouping the data, In some cases we usually check for the conditions against the aggregated data.
-In these situations we use HAVING Clause along with Group By Statement.
+When we are grouping the data, In some instances, we usually check for the conditions against the aggregated data.
+In these conditions, we use the HAVING Clause along with Group By Statement.

-For example, The following sql server min function query will group the Customers by their Occupation and then finds the Minimum yearly Income present in each group.
+For instance, the following SQL Server MIN function query groups the Customers by their Occupation.
+Then finds the Minimum yearly Income present in each group.

 -- SQL Server MIN Function example SELECT [Occupation] ,MIN ([YearlyIncome]) AS [Minimum Income] FROM [Customer] GROUP BY [Occupation] HAVING MIN ([YearlyIncome]) > 50000

-Below lines of code will check whether the aggregated amount (Minimum Yearly income of each individual Group) is greater than 50000 or not.
-If this is True then corresponding records will be displayed.
+Below lines of code verify whether the Minimum Yearly income of each Group is greater than 50000 or not.
+If this is true, the corresponding records will be displayed.

 HAVING MIN ([YearlyIncome]) > 50000

 For example, the following SQL Server minimum function query returns all the Customers whose [Yearly Income] is greater than the Minimum yearly income.